Radio broadcaster Don Imus has died

 Joe Scarborough of MSNBC's "Morning Joe" said on Twitter that the program "obviously owes its format to Don Imus.
 No one else could have gotten away with that much talk on cable news."

-Imus is also survived by four daughters: Nadine, Ashley, Elizabeth and Toni.
+Imus is also survived by four daughters, Nadine, Ashley, Elizabeth and Toni, and two sons, Wyatt and Zachary.